telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 | **`kendo.common-fiori.css`**          | The base stylesheet for the Fiori theme available in the enterprise bundles of Kendo UI.
 Use this file instead of `kendo.common.css` and only with `kendo.fiori.css`. |
 | **`kendo.common-office365.css`**      | The base stylesheet for the Office365 theme available in the enterprise bundles of Kendo UI.
 Use this file instead of `kendo.common.css` and only with `kendo.office365.css`. |

-## Theme-related Folders
+## Theme-Related Folders

 Apart from the common stylesheet and theme stylesheet, the following folders must be available in your application.

-* /*ThemeName*/ - this is the folder, which contains all images required by the used Kendo UI theme.
-The folder name matches the theme name, e.g. "Default", "Bootstrap", "Silver", etc. The theme image folders for unused themes can be removed.
+* `/ThemeName/`&mdash;This is the folder, which contains all images required by the used Kendo UI theme.
+The folder name matches the theme name, e.g. `Default`, `Bootstrap`, `Silver`, etc. The theme image folders for unused themes can be removed.
-* /fonts/ - this is where the KendoUIGlyphs and DejaVu font files reside.
-The KendoUIGlyphs font describes the Kendo UI font icons used by web widgets.
-The DejaVu font is used by default during [PDF export](/framework/drawing/drawing-dom).
+* `/fonts/`&mdash;This is where the `KendoUIGlyphs` and `DejaVu` font files reside.
+The `KendoUIGlyphs` font describes the Kendo UI font icons used by the web widgets.
+The `DejaVu` font is used by default during [PDF export]({% slug drawingofhtmlelements_drawingapi %}).
-* /images/ - this where the Kendo UI font icons for the mobile widgets reside.
+* `/images/`&mdash;This where the Kendo UI font icons for the mobile widgets reside.
-* /textures/ - this is where some fallback theme images are stored for browsers that do not support CSS3 linear gradients.
+* `/textures/`&mdash;This is where some fallback theme images are stored for browsers that do not support the CSS3 linear gradients.

 ## Primitives